 - Open play sessions are available every day for family and friends to play with their baby or toddler and have access to all of the toys in a clean space at no charge.

-When packing for a cruise with a toddler, avoid overpacking given the limited amount of space in a cruise ship room.
-Fortunately, there are a few items you can request from cruise ships in advance of your trip to help ease the burden of packing.
+When packing for a cruise with babies or toddlers, it’s important to avoid overpacking given the limited amount of space in your room.
+Fortunately, there are a few items you can request from cruise ships in advance of your trip.
 Here are a few things to consider pre-requesting when cruising with a baby:

-- Pack-n-Play or similar travel crib for your room if needed.
+- Pack-n-Play or similar travel crib for your room.

-- Mini fridge for the room if it doesn’t come with one.
+- Mini fridge for the room (if it doesn’t come with one.)
 This is ideal if your child is drinking milk regularly or if you are pumping/ breastfeeding.
-We were able to request small cartons of milk from the buffet and keep them in our room when needed.
+On most ships, you can also request small cartons of milk from the buffet to keep in your room.

 - Diapers, wipes and/or baby food in advance, if needed.
 Many ships do not readily keep these items on hand, but you can request them prior to cruising with a baby.
 We opted to bring everything on board with us since we were driving to the port.

-- Be aware that most cruise lines do not have bath tubs or even sinks large enough to bathe a baby.
+- Be aware that most cruise lines do not have bathtubs or even sinks large enough to bathe a baby.
 We love this inflatable duck tub when traveling with a baby.
+Disney Cruise Line is also one of the few cruise lines with bathtubs in each family Oceanview or Verandah room.

 Related Post: Packing Tips for the Beach with a Baby

-After having a balcony on our first cruise, I don’t know if I can go without it in the future.
+After having a balcony on our first cruise with a baby, I don’t know if I can go without it in the future.
 (In fact, we booked a balcony room for a subsequent cruise as well.)
-Our son was going to bed around 7:30pm, with his bedtime routine starting at 7.
-The balcony was perfect for my husband and I to relax with a drink in hand at night.
-And it was great for early mornings with my son as well.
+With babies and toddlers typically having earlier bedtimes, the balcony is the perfect place to relax at the end of the night without being stuck indoors.
+It’s also great for early mornings if you have younger kids that wake up earlier than the rest of the family.
 Plus, you can’t beat the sunsets and port side views from a cruise balcony.

 The rooms with a balcony are also larger, so they fit the pack-n-play without it taking up half the room.
 If a balcony is out of your price range, consider an outside room.
 They are typically larger than an interior room and have the needed space to fit a portable crib.

 To some people, the idea of eating with a baby in a formal setting is anything but enjoyable.
-We loved it, because the food in the Grandeur Great Gatsby dining room is SO good.
-Plus, the super attentive staff made the whole dining process easier.
-(Wrangling a baby or young toddler in a buffet line can be less than enjoyable!)
-After the first night, our initial requests were replicated without us even having to asks.
-The high chair was ready and our son’s fruit was on the table the minute we sat down.
+We loved our experience on Royal Caribbean since the food is great and the staff makes the process so much easier than wrangling a baby in the buffet line.
+After the first night, our initial requests were replicated without us even having to ask.
+The highchair was ready and our son’s fruit was on the table the minute we sat down.
 We were also able to request special items off the menu for our son with no issues.

 Not up for formal dining with a baby or just need a break one night?
-Most cruise ships, including Royal Caribbean, offer in-room or nursery babysitting during dinnertime hours.
+Most cruise ships offer babysitting at the nursery during dinnertime hours.

-You’re going to be spending a lot of time sitting by the pool, sitting at dinner, sitting at a show… you get the point.
+Dinners can be long on cruises, and you’re also bound to have downtime in your room when cruising with young kids.
+We recommend bringing some small fidget toys or activities to keep the kiddos busy.
 This doesn’t just apply to cruising, but we always have a small bag of toys with us that are suitable for either in the room, on-the-go or dinner time.
 Our favorite travel toys are these water coloring books and these stacking cups.

 Related Post: 10 Travel Toys for Babies & Toddlers for Under $10

 We were happy to find that there were several options for excursions when we went on a cruise with our 13 month old.
-The cruise lines will often indicate age and weight minimums, which makes it easy to search.
 While we could not go snorkeling with our family, we were able to find a few excursions in Bermuda that accommodate babies.
-In addition to going to Horseshoe Bay, we were able to do a glass bottom boat cruise.
-Our son loved looking at the fish beneath the boat.
-We also felt that the water in Bermuda is calm enough to bring a baby on a boat ride.
+In addition to going to Horseshoe Bay in Bermuda, we also did a glass bottom boat cruise that left directly from the port.
+Our son loved looking at the fish beneath the boat, and the water in Bermuda is very calm.

-Enjoy the Ease of Traveling Without Having to Leave Your Room
+Enjoy the Ease of Traveling Without Leaving Your Room

-This by far is my favorite thing about cruising.
-Let’s face it, our days of touring 5 cities in 5 days are over for the foreseeable future.
-Although we only stopped in one port on this trip, the best part about cruising is that you stay in the same room the entire time.
+This by far is my favorite thing about cruising with kids or without.
+Let’s face it, our days of touring five cities in five days are over for the foreseeable future.
+Even if you only have one stop on your cruise, the best part about cruising is that you stay in the same room the entire time.
 That means you only have to unpack once and have the baby adjust a new bedroom once.
-And with travel typically taking place overnight, you can go to sleep in one city and wake up in a new one.
-All from the comfort of the cruise ship.
+With the ship typically traveling overnight, you can also go to sleep in one city and wake up in a new one.
+All from the comfort of the cruise ship!

-Have you been on a cruise little ones?
-I’d love to hear in the comments if you have any addition tips for cruising with a toddler or baby!
+Have you been on a cruise with young kids?
+I’d love to hear in the comments if you have any additional tips for cruising with a toddler or baby!

 Liked this post?
 Click on an image below to Pin for later.